particle-iot/docs/src/content/reference/device-os/firmware.md

 This operation is asynchronous and the data will not be available until synchronized with the cloud.
 You will typically call this from `setup()` and you can do so before connected to the cloud.

 The type of ledger (device-to-cloud or cloud-to-device), as well as the ledger scope (organization, product, or device) is determined when the ledger is created on the cloud side, so it is not specified when you request the ledger.
-You must first create a ledger in the cloud; you cannot create a new ledger using the device-side API.
-The first time a device comes online in a product with a device-specific ledger, a new ledger instance will be created automatically for the device, however.
+You must first create a ledger definition in the cloud; you cannot create a new ledger definition using the device-side API.

+The first time a device comes online specifying a device to cloud ledger, a new ledger instance will be created for the device, however.

 Ledger names consist only of lowercase alphanumeric and dash, up to 32 characters, and are unique across all scopes.